Kim Philby: Moscow

 Philby's award of the Order of the British Empire was cancelled and annulled in 1965.
-Philby claimed publicly in January 1988 that he did not regret his decisions and that he missed nothing about England except some friends, Colman's mustard and Lea & Perrins Worcestershire sauce.
-Despite reports to the contrary, Philby's wife claimed in a 1997 interview that the idea of Philby becoming depressed and destitute in Moscow was "a myth".
-In the same interview, she confirmed that Philby was a heavy drinker when they first met, but later became sober.
-Certain aspects of Soviet life did indeed disappoint Philby, with his wife claiming he was "particularly irritated by Brezhnev".
+Though he claimed publicly in January 1988 that he did not regret his decisions and that he missed nothing about England except some friends, Colman's mustard and Lea & Perrins Worcestershire sauce, his wife Rufina Ivanovna Pukhova later described Philby as "disappointed in many ways" by what he found in Moscow.
+"He saw people suffering too much", but he consoled himself by arguing that "the ideals were right but the way they were carried out was wrong.
+The fault lay with the people in charge."
+Pukhova said, "he was struck by disappointment, brought to tears.
+He said, 'Why do old people live so badly here?
+After all, they won the war.'"
+Philby's drinking and depression continued; according to Rufina, he had attempted suicide by slashing his wrists sometime in the 1960s.

 Philby found work in the early 1970s in the KGB's Active Measures Department churning out fabricated documents.
 Working from genuine unclassified and public CIA or US State Department documents, Philby inserted "sinister" paragraphs regarding US plans.
 The KGB would stamp the documents "top secret" and begin their circulation.
 For the Soviets, Philby was an invaluable asset, ensuring the correct use of idiomatic and diplomatic English phrases in their disinformation efforts.